-To configure and use the HDFS NFS gateway, complete the following steps:
+Instructions: Use the following instructions to configure and use the HDFS NFS gateway:

-1. Configure settings for HDFS NFS gateway:
+1. Configure settings for the HDFS NFS gateway:

 NFS gateway uses the same configurations as used by the NameNode and DataNode.
-Configure the following properties based on your application's requirements:
+Configure the following three properties based on your application's requirement: